se-for-sci/se-for-sci.github.io/content/week2/debugging.md

 ```

 This is a global setting that affects all loggers, including the ones in the
-libraries you are using (hopefully).
-You can also change in individual logger.
+libraries you are using (hopefully they utilize logging).
+You can also change
+this setting for an individual logger.

-You can set fancier handlers, too, which can add timestamps and such.
+You can set fancier handlers, too, which can add timestamps and other
+information.

 This is very powerful for adding printouts that only show up if you ask for info
 or debug printouts (the normal setting is "WARN").
 Sadly the design is very old,
-with classic `%` style formatting baked in you _can_ use f-strings in the
+relying on the classic `%` style formatting.
+You _can_ use f-strings in the
 logging messages, though; that works well unless you want to avoid evaluating
-the string formatting), global logger pool, and such.
+the string formatting, global logger pool, and such.
 See Rich for a much more
 beautiful setting (for use in applications, not libraries).

-The hardest part is generally setting up the infrastructure for controlling the
+The hardest part of logging is generally setting up the infrastructure for
-logger, usually; it’s best if you have a flag or environment variable that can
+controlling the logger, usually; it’s best if you have a flag or environment
-control this, and you have to decide or allow a choice on whether you want all
+variable that can control this, and you have to decide or allow a choice on
-loggers or just yours to change level.
-And you have might want to log to a file,
+whether you want all loggers or just yours to change level.
+And you have might
-rotate logs, etc; everything doable but not all that pretty.
+want to log to a file, rotate logs, etc; everything is doable but not all that
+pretty.

 ### Combining with pytest